 From luxury chic rooms to budget lofts, these stylish boutique hotels boast unforgettable staycays in Keong Saik Road, Robertson Quay, Jalan Besar, Orchard Road and more

-What happens when wanderlust hits and you can’t afford another weekend getaway?
+What happens when wanderlust hits but there isn’t time for another weekend getaway?
 You grab your overnight bag and head to one of Singapore’s many hotels for a swish staycay.
 It makes perfect sense; in between living it up in your plush room and maximising the hotel’s facilities, there’s so much to do in the city – more than enough for your weekend to feel like a real holiday.
 But if you’re a) tired of the big hotel scene and b) looking for alternative stays (without sacrificing lush comforts, of course), you’ve come to the right place.
 Keep reading for our guide to Singapore’s best boutique hotels, to suit everyone from modern minimalists to rendezvous-seeking couples.

 The Great Madras

 Undoubtedly Singapore’s coolest hotel of the moment, The Great Madras is a millennial dream come true.
-Not only is it housed in one of Little India’s most unique conserved buildings, it’s also decked out in every grammable design trend imaginable : neon letter lights (with an inspirational quote, no less), tropical printed wallpaper, retro furniture, rich shades of deep blue and green and retro furniture.
+Not only is it housed in one of Little India‘s most unique conserved buildings but it’s also decked out in every grammable design trend imaginable: neon letter lights (with an inspirational quote, no less), tropical printed wallpaper, retro furniture, rich shades of deep blue and green and retro furniture.
 The 34-room property boasts categories from deluxe hotels (no bunk beds, just king-sized ones) to The Great Suite, with en-suite spacious circular bathtub.
-The hotel’s lobby is where all the action’s at: the barber gets you a fresh cut and shave, while the buzzy resto serves up halal Catalunyan plates.
+The hotel’s lobby is where all the action’s at – the barber gets you a fresh cut and shave, while the buzzy resto serves up halal Catalunyan plates.

 Ann Siang House